AFuxy/AFuxy/readme.md

 ## Hi 👋
 My name is AFuxy(DarkMatter), I'm primarily a backend developer working on a wide range of projects like discord bots and websites.
-Since 2019 i've been coding small discord bots and starting small websites like Bubblez and Caturra.
+Since 2019, i've been coding small discord bots and starting small websites like Bubblez and Caturra.

 <img src="https://komarev.com/ghpvc/?username=AFuxy" alt="AFuxy" />

 ## Where to find me
-If you have any questions or something important feel free to message me.
+If you have any questions or something important, feel free to message me.
 Discord: DarkMatter
 Other Links: https://afuxy.com